galliot-us/neuralet/training/tf_object_detection_api/Readme.md

 ## TensorFlow Object Detection API Docker Container

-The `tensorflow-od-api-Dockerfile` will install the TensorFlow Object Detection API and its dependencies into `/models/research/object_detection` directory.
+The `tools-tf-object-detection-api-training.Dockerfile` will install the TensorFlow Object Detection API and its dependencies into `/models/research/object_detection` directory.
 For instructions on how to train an object detection model, visit the [API's GitHub repo](https://github.com/tensorflow/models/tree/master/research/object_detection).
 To run this Docker container, you should either build the Docker container from source or pull the container from Docker Hub.

 1- Run with CPU support: